-Developed in 2008, the 104,000 square foot Lock Up Self Storage Facility consists of 819 self-storage units.
+Developed in 2008, the 104,000 square foot Lock Up Self Storage Facility consists of 812 self-storage units.
 We own the land in fee simple, while the tenant owns the storage facility and other improvements. iStar originated this GNL in 2007 from a property it acquired in 1993.
 The building features include on-site management, secure self-storage units, climate controlled interiors, drive up storage units, electronic coded access, a full size passenger elevator, indoor loading bay, motion lighting and security cameras.
 The building is located near the heart of the southern Minneapolis metro area, the Minneapolis International Airport and The Mall of America.

 Under the GNL, the tenant has the right to purchase our interest in the underlying land at fair market value as of the expiration of the lease in 2037.
-See "Risk Factors-Risks Related to Our Portfolio and Our Business-Our master lease relating to five hotel properties and our GNL relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our land in certain circumstances."
+See "Risk Factors-Risks Related to Our Portfolio and Our Business-Our master lease relating to five hotel properties and our GNL relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our hotel properties or land, as the case may be, in certain circumstances."

-Property Lease Address: 221 American Blvd W., Bloomington, MN Tenant: Lock Up-Evergreen Development Series, LLC MSA: Minneapolis-St. Paul-Bloomington / Bloomington Development Series Property Type: Self Storage Guarantor: Evergreen Real Estate Partners, LLC Units / Keys: 819 and individual principals of tenan Square Feet: 104,000 Lease Commencement Date: 9/19/2001 Occupancy: 84% Lease Expiration Date: 9/30/203 Year Built / Major Reno Date: 2008 Original Term: 30 yrs (21 yrs remaining Tenant Extension Options: None Contractual Rent 3.5% rent increases every two years 40.034 Escalations or Underlying Property NOI: \$0.8M Percentage Rent: Ground Rent Coverage: 6.48x In Place Base Rent (Annualized): \$0.1M TTM Additional Rent: N/A Total Cash Rent: \$0.1N Total GAAP Rent: \$0.11
+Property Lease Address: 221 American Blvd W., Bloomington, MN Tenant: Lock Up-Evergreen Development MSA: Minneapolis-St. Paul-Bloomington Series, LLC / Bloomington Development Series Self Storage Guarantor: Evergreen Real Estate Partners, LLC Property Type: 0 Guarantor: Units / Keys: 812 and individual principals of tenant Square Feet: 104,000 Lease Commencement 9/19/2007 0.407 Date: 0 /00 /000 Occupancy: 84% Lease Expiration Date: 9/30/2037 Year Built / Major Reno Date: 2008 Original Term: 30 yrs (21 yrs remaining) Tenant Extension Options: None Contractual Rent 3.5% rent increases every two years Escalations or , , Percentage Rent Underlying Property NOI: \$0.8M In Place Base Rent \$0.1M , , , , , , , , , , , , , , , , , , , • • • • • • • • • • • • • • • • • • • • (Annualized): Ground Rent Coverage: 6.34x TTM Additional Rent: N/A 0.0 Total Cash Rent: \$0.1M Total GAAP Rent: \$0.1N